KibowiSenior/SpySimpleBAN/README.md

 - JSON format for easy reading and backup
 - Automatic data saving on all changes
 - Thread-safe operations
-- Automatic expired ban cleanup every second
+- Automatic expired ban and mute cleanup every second
 - UUID enrichment for offline players when they join

 ## Special Features